pavondunbar/Roxy/README.md

 # Requirements

+A terminal window (for now until I get a frontend developed).

 Python3.
 You can check to see if Python3 is on your system by running the command below:

 ```